-What Is the Current State of Vaccines in
+What Is the Current State of Vaccines in Developing Countries?

 While childhood immunizations are widely available in the United States, children in developing countries don’t have the same access to vaccines and medicines.
 This can result in greater numbers of illness and even death.
 According to Medicines Save Frontiers, vaccines save an estimated 2.5 million children from death each year.